icholy/tables/README.md

 ## 3D Models

-Once we have the DXF vector files, we can bring them into an [OnShape](https://www.onshape.com) sketch:
+Once we have the DXF vector files, we can bring them into an [OnShape](https://www.onshape.com) sketch.

 ![](images/onshape_01.png)

-I then used the dimension tool to scale it down to 3 inches tall:
+I then used the dimension tool to scale it down to 3 inches tall.
+The 3 inch dimention was slighly altered per-number to compensate for the variable heights of the starting characters.

 ![](images/onshape_02.png)

-I then used the extrude tool to turn the sketch into a 6mm deep part:
+I then used the extrude tool to turn the sketch into a 6mm deep part.
+If you're wondering why I'm mixing metric and emperial units in this guide, I don't have a good answer for you.

 ![](images/onshape_03.png)